Embassy of the Philippines, Tel Aviv: Staff and activities

-The Philippine Embassy in Tel Aviv is headed by Ambassador Pedro R. Laylo Jr., who was appointed by President Bongbong Marcos on July 18, 2022.
+The Philippine Embassy in Tel Aviv is provisionally headed by a chargé d'affaires, pending the reception of a new ambassador appointed by the Philippine government.
+The current chargé d'affaires is Anthony Achilles L. Mandap, while the last resident ambassador was Pedro R. Laylo Jr., who was appointed by President Bongbong Marcos on July 18, 2022.
 Prior to becoming Ambassador, Laylo, a pollster, founded the polling firm Laylo Research Strategies, regarded for the quality of its opinion polls, and previously sat on the board of the Bases Conversion and Development Authority.
 His appointment was confirmed by the Commission on Appointments on September 28, 2022, and he presented his credentials to Israeli President Isaac Herzog on January 11, 2023.

-The Embassy's activities center around providing to the welfare of Filipinos in Israel, many of whom are Overseas Filipino Workers (OFWs).
-Following the death of a Filipino worker from a bomb explosion in Haifa in 2001, the Embassy organized text brigades to quickly disseminate information to Filipinos throughout the country, while in 2005, Ambassador Antonio Modena protested the treatment of Filipinos entering or exiting Israel, many of whom were subjected to excess security screening or were segregated from other departing or arriving foreigners.
+The embassy's activities center around providing to the welfare of Filipinos in Israel, many of whom are Overseas Filipino Workers (OFWs).
+Following the death of a Filipino worker from a bomb explosion in Haifa in 2001, the embassy organized text brigades to quickly disseminate information to Filipinos throughout the country, while in 2005, Ambassador Antonio Modena protested the treatment of Filipinos entering or exiting Israel, many of whom were subjected to excess security screening or were segregated from other departing or arriving foreigners.

-In addition to catering to the welfare of Filipinos in Israel, the Philippine Embassy in Tel Aviv also provides assistance to nationals of member countries of the Association of Southeast Asian Nations (ASEAN) which do not have a diplomatic presence in Israel, such as with the case of 12 Malaysians detained by Israeli authorities following the Gaza flotilla raid in 2010.
+In addition to catering to the welfare of Filipinos in Israel, the Philippine Embassy in Tel Aviv also provides assistance to nationals of member countries of the Association of Southeast Asian Nations (ASEAN) which do not have a diplomatic presence in Israel, such as with the case of 12 Malaysians detained by Israeli authorities following the 2010 Gaza flotilla raid.